ryanrhymes/owl_guide/book/chapter/linalg.rst

 Linear Algebra
 =================================================

-This chapter will briefly cover the linear algebra modules in Owl.
-There are two level abstractions in Owl's `Linalg` module:
+This chapter briefly covers the linear algebra modules in Owl.
+There are two levels abstraction in Owl's `Linalg` module:

 1) low-level raw interface to CBLAS and LAPACKE;
 2) high-level wrapper functions in ``Linalg`` module;